factorgh/hotsys/README.md

 # hotsys
-An hotel management sytem the can be used by hotel to manages their customers
+An hotel management sytem the can be used by hotels to manage their customers